pracj3am/osto/README.md

     $user = User::find(3);  //return User with primary key 3

 Entities than take care of relations between them.
-So `$user->Class` lazily load data of Class entity, `$user->Photos` loads or Photos (as Table object) etc.
+So `$user->Class` lazily load data of Class entity, `$user->Photos` loads all photos (as Table object) etc.

 3. Inheritance model
 --------------------

-The most powerful tool of Osto is that it accomplish inheritance of entities.
+The most powerful tool of Osto is that it can accomplish inheritance of entities.
 For example we can extend entity User:

     /**